Rhea Tregebov

-Background
+Life and career

+Born in Saskatoon, Saskatchewan, and raised in Winnipeg, Manitoba, Tregebov attended the University of Manitoba, Cornell University, and Boston University.

+Her 1982 book of poetry Remembering History won the Pat Lowther Award in 1983.

-Born in Saskatoon, Saskatchewan and raised in Winnipeg, Manitoba, Tregebov attended the University of Manitoba, Cornell, and Boston universities.
-She lived in Toronto, working as a freelance writer, editor, and Creative Writing Instructor.
-She taught Continuing Education for Ryerson University and was on faculty at the Banff Centre for the Arts.
-In January 2005 she has hired by the Creative Writing Program at the University of British Columbia, where she was promoted to associate professor in 2012.
+She lived in Toronto, working as a freelance writer, editor, and creative writing instructor.
+She taught creative writing at Ryerson University and was on faculty at the Banff Centre for Arts and Creativity.
+In January 2005, she was hired by the Creative Writing Program at the University of British Columbia, where she was promoted to associate professor in 2012.
 At UBC she specialized in poetry, writing for children, and translation.
-In June 2017, she retired from UBC; she currently is an Associate Professor Emerita.
+In 2017, she retired from UBC; she is an associate professor emerita.